• Skip to primary navigation

 • Line a baking sheet with parchment paper.
 Carefully cut the disc into 8 evenly sized wedges (it should look like a pizza that has been cut into pieces).

-• Transfer each wedge to a baking sheet that has been lined with parchment paper.
+• Transfer each wedge to the baking sheet that has been lined with parchment paper.
 Make sure that there is a few inches of space between each scone.

 • Place the baking sheet with the unbaked scones in the refrigerator and allow them to chill for 15 minutes before baking.